open-headset-interconnect-standard/ohis/Open-Headset-Interconnect-Standard.md

 Similar to the Microphone Ground, the Headphone Ground should be kept as separate as possible, preventing the Headphone return currents from impacting the Microphone signal.

-This may not always be possible (eg: a 4 pin TRRS headset with a shared Mic and Headphone Ground).
+This may not always be possible (eg: a 4 pin "CTIA" headset with a shared Mic and Headphone Ground).
 In these situations, it is acceptable to tie the two grounds together.
 But this should only be done if absolutely necessary.

 #### 5.3.2.1.
 Speaker Level

 Speaker level audio signals are commonly between 4 and 16 ohms, and between 1W and 10W.
-Speaker amplifiers also often drive both sides of a speaker signal (for increased power output), meaning that the signal is NOT ground referenced.
+Speaker amplifiers also often drive both sides of a speaker signal (for increased power output from a given supply voltage), meaning that the signal is NOT ground referenced.

 When taking a Speaker level signal as an input on the Radio side, it's best to pad it down by at least 20dB (10:1 ratio voltage divider), then isolate it using a 1:1 audio transformer.

 Generating a Speaker level signal on the User side is beyond the scope of this document.
 The Headphone signal can be used as a Line Level signal to feed a conventional speaker amplifier.

 ### 5.3.3.
-Power
+DC Power

+If possible, the Radio side should provide 5v regulated DC power, 200mA.
+If sufficient power is not available, then the Radio side device must be marked as not providing power, so the user knows not to use User devices that require DC power.

+Note: This is NOT the same as DC Bias voltage on the microphone signal, that signal is REQUIRED by the standard.
+The Vcc power is optional, not the DC Bias voltage on the microphone signal.

 Vcc Power is on Pin 1, paired with PTT on the Orange pair.
 Power Ground is on Pin 7, paired with Headphone Right audio on the Brown pair (TIA-568B wiring.)